About the college

 St John’s students partake in a lively mix of music and drama events in college.
 The college hosts regular concerts, has a number of well-equipped music rooms, a joint orchestra with St Anne’s College and a chapel choir.

 The college's nursery provides places for up to 26 babies and young children of college and University staff and students.
+Early enquiries are encouraged as there is usually a waiting list.

 Facilities for students with disabilities